javeharron/AML-Drug-Discovery/README.md

 # AML Drug Discovery Projects
 ![Peter Moss AML Drug Discovery Projects](Media/Images/Banner-Social.jpg)

-This area of the Peter Moss AML (Acute Myeloid Leukemia) AI Research Project focuses on research and development projects for drug discovery for Acute Myeloid Leukemia.
+This area of the Peter Moss AML (Acute Myeloid Leukemia) AI Research Project focuses on research and development projects for drug discovery and perscription assessment for Acute Myeloid Leukemia.

 The AML AI Research Project is being organized and developed by a team of volunteers with experience in Leukemia research, computer vision, biochemistry & molecular biophysics among other areas of expertise.
 The team is currently made up of: